unorthodox-paradox/omsi-2_man_nl_313-15_heating_cooling_script/docs/introduction.md

 #### Greenhouse-like effect

-The cabin can get considerably warmer than its environment, depending on factors such as the time of the day and the season.
+The cabin can get considerably warmer than its environment, depending on factors such as the solar elevation angle.

 #### Humidity management